 Joint damage worries and aching hands are no fun, and if you’re experiencing those kinds of problems because of rheumatoid arthritis you may have options that can help you feel better.
 There’s no cure for arthritis, which is unfortunate, but feeling better is definitely possible.
-You can also put off joint damage, and in some cases you can do more than just slow it down.
-You may be able to stop it from progressing or developing when you take the right medication properly.
-Being able to stop joint damage can mean a fuller life, and a lot less pain to deal with.
-Hydroxychloroquine may be able to help you live better.
+The progression of RA may be diminished in severity and duration by the combination of medicines and therapy that work best as determined by you and your physician.
+You can also put off joint damage, and in some cases, you can do more than just slow it down.
+Being able to stop joint damage can lessen pain and mean a better quality of life.
+Hydroxychloroquine is one of the medications that can be a valuable part of your treatment plan.

-Originally, hydroxychloroquine was used to treat malaria.
-It was also used to prevent the disease, and was considered very effective.
+Originally, hydroxychloroquine was used to prevent and treat malaria and was considered very effective.
 Now it is generally used for rheumatoid arthritis, but it has also been shown to work well for juvenile arthritis, some lupus symptoms, and other types of autoimmune conditions.
-While doctors are not clear why this medication is effective for autoimmune conditions, the theory is that it interferes with immune system cells when it comes to their level of communication.
-If they can’t communicate effectively, the excessive immune response is reduced.
+While doctors are not clear why this medication is effective for autoimmune conditions, the theory is that it interferes with the metabolic communication between the bodies immune system cells.
+If the cells can’t effectively communicate with each other, then the excessive immune response of RA is reduced.

 According to the American College of Rheumatology, hydroxychloroquine (Plaquenil), is a “disease-modifying anti-rheumatic drug (DMARD),” meaning that it helps reduce the pain and swelling that come with arthritis.
-It can also reduce the chances of joint damage, which can lessen the risk of developing a long-term disability from arthritis complications.
+It can also reduce the incidence of joint damage, thus lessening the risk of developing a long-term disability from complications of RA.
 If you have rheumatoid arthritis, talking to your doctor about hydroxychloroquine may be the right choice for your needs.
 The medication is generally well-tolerated, and has even been found safe overall for women who are pregnant or breastfeeding.